 The replacement of the second person plural pronoun ye with Modern English you is part of a larger process that witnessed a reduction in the number of pronoun forms that accompanied the levelling of inflexional endings.
-The you pronoun is historically the object (accusative) form; as the system of casemarking was replaced by one relying upon more fixed word order, fewer distinct pronoun forms were required.
-This triggered a merger of the formerly distinct accusative (direct object) and dative (indirect object) pronouns.
-In the spoken language, this merger even affected the subject pronoun, eventually leading to the complete replacement of ye by you.
+The you pronoun is historically the object (accusative) form; as

 The tendency to replace the subject with the object pronoun remains common in spoken English today, although it is condemned by purists who vehemently oppose constructions such as: 'Me and Billy are going to the shops'.
-Despite the strong opposition, this is evidently a natural tendency which can be traced back to the Early Modern period, and which might well have resulted in the replacement of I with me if it had not been artificially halted by 18th-century prescriptivism.
+Despite the strong opposition, this is evidently a natural tendency which can be traced back to the Early Modern period, and which might well have resulted in the replacement of I with me if it had not been artificially halted by eighteenth-century prescriptivism.